 Where to stay in Hampi

 Hampi has accommodation to suit all budgets and requirements.
-The local administration has recently shut down most homestays and guesthouses in the Hampi Bazaar area, so check before booking.
+The local administration had shut down most homestays and guesthouses in the Hampi Bazaar area around the time when I visited, so check before booking.
 Kamalapur in southern Hampi is not a bad place to stay.
-It’s not much in terms of ambience, but the location is great.
+It’s not much in terms of ambience, but the location is great for visiting the ruins.
 It’s where the bus-stand and ASI Museum are.
 It also offers close access to the Royal Enclosure side of the ruins.
 The hotel I stayed at (Clarks Inn) was more than satisfactory.

 Best time to visit Hampi

-Being located in southern India and in an extremely rocky terrain, Hampi has a dry and warm climate.
+Being located in southern India and in extremely rocky terrain, Hampi has a dry and warm climate.
 Summers can be quite unbearable, so avoid visiting between April and July.
-If you are making a long and lazy trip and don’t mind a bit of rain, monsoon would be ideal.
+If you are making a long and lazy trip and don’t mind a bit of rain, the monsoon months would be ideal for visiting Hampi.
 If a quick weekend is what you have in mind, then the cooler months of November to February are good.